gundam-organization/homebrew-tap/README.md

 # homebrew-tap

-Homebrew tap for install GUNDAM on macOS
+Homebrew tap for installing GUNDAM on macOS